What Happens When You Surrender A Life Insurance Policy?

 Have your life circumstances changed since you took out your life insurance policy?
 Policyowners sometimes find themselves no longer wanting or needing their life insurance policy the way they once did — and that’s okay.
 The reason you took out a life insurance policy may no longer be applicable.
 Perhaps your children are grown and financially independent.
 Perhaps your beneficiary who depended on your salary has since passed.
 Or perhaps you’re reaching a point where premiums are no longer affordable.
 No matter your life circumstances, there are ways to end your policy and still reap the benefits of this important asset you’ve paid into for years.
 For many policyowners, this looks like surrendering your policy.

-The surrender of a life insurance policy involves the termination of your life insurance for a cash payout.
-After you surrender your policy back to the life insurance provider, you receive the cash surrender value of the policy, which is the amount the accrued within the policy that you will receive, less any applicable fees, outstanding loans, or interest owed.
+Surrendering a life insurance policy involves terminating your coverage in exchange for a cash payout.
+When you surrender your policy back to the insurance company, you’ll receive its cash surrender value — the amount that has accumulated within the policy, minus any applicable fees, outstanding loans, or interest owed.

-If you’re considering surrendering your policy, let’s explore the reasons why people decide to surrender, what the process of surrendering looks like, and alternatives that may be more financially lucrative to surrendering your policy.
+If you’re considering surrendering your policy, let’s explore the common reasons people choose to do so, what the process looks like, and alternatives that may be more financially rewarding than surrendering your life insurance policy outright.

 Common reasons why people surrender their life insurance policy